 Apple transformed the world of wireless audio with the launch of AirPods.
 AirPods became the world’s most popular wireless earbuds within a short period.
 Although AirPods are arguably the best, they have a few common issues that appear occasionally.
 One such issue that seems to plague many AirPods users is that their AirPods continually pause audio playback, making them wonder, why do my AirPods keep pausing?

-A poor Bluetooth connection and the malfunctioning of Automatic Ear Detection sensors are the reasons why your AirPods pause unexpectedly during playback.
-If you are an AirPods user wondering why do my AirPods keep pausing, you can fix the issue by reconnecting your AirPods.
+A poor Bluetooth connection and the malfunctioning of Automatic Ear Detection sensors are the most common reasons why your AirPods pause unexpectedly during playback.
+You can often fix the issue by reconnecting your AirPods.

 Issue with Automatic Ear Detection sensors